-Hosted by Laura Perry, Mellon Postdoctoral Fellow with HPG and a former podcast editor with Edge Effects magazine and radio show host at WSUM 91.7 FM, the series will feature exciting voices in podcasting including Annie Galvin of Public Books, Mark Riechers and Anne Strainchamps of To the Best of Our Knowledge, James Boo of Self Evident, and Rebecca Nagle of Crooked Media’s This Land.
-Interviews will be recorded and made available on this page after each event.
-More details below, and to come!
-Join our mailing list for the latest news and announcements about this new series: https://uiowa.qualtrics.com/jfe/form/SV_b2wZ5uNJhXI7Odv
+Hosted by Laura Perry, Mellon Postdoctoral Fellow with HPG and a former podcast editor with Edge Effects magazine and radio show host at WSUM 91.7 FM, the series featured exciting voices in podcasting including Annie Galvin of Public Books, Mark Riechers and Anne Strainchamps of To the Best of Our Knowledge, James Boo of Self Evident, and Rebecca Nagle of Crooked Media’s This Land.
+Interviews are available below as audio and transcripts.

 January 28, 2021 (4 pm CT): Annie Galvin, Writer, Producer, Host